UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS05.md

 # AIRDOS05 - Airborne radiation sensor with external display

-AIRDOS is a state-of-the-art cosmic radiation dosimeter and spectrometer unit.
+AIRDOS is an automation-ready cosmic radiation dosimeter and spectrometer unit.
 It is intended for long-term high-altitude (above FL490 or 15000 a.m.s.l.) airborne measurement of cosmic radiation and dosimetry in mixed ionising radiation fields on board aircraft.

 ![AIRDOS05](/AIRDOS/img/AIRDOS05.jpg)